KLTX

-KLTX is a radio station licensed to Long Beach, California, serving the greater Los Angeles area, broadcasting at a frequency of 1390 kHz AM.
-The station airs a Spanish Christian format, and is branded "Radio Inspiración".
+KLTX (1390 AM) is a Spanish-language commercial radio station licensed to Long Beach, California, United States, serving the greater Los Angeles area.
+Owned by Hi-Favor Broadcasting, LLC, it airs a Christian format branded "Radio Inspiración".

 History

 KGER, Merwin Dobyns (1926–1948)

 The station began broadcasting on December 12, 1926, and held the call sign KGER.
 The station was owned by C. Merwin Dobyns.
 Dobyns was in Long Beach's booming oil business, and also worked for his father's company (Dobyns Footwear).
 In 1926, he founded Consolidated Broadcasting Corporation and began broadcasting at 920 kHz, running 100 watts.

 In beginning, programming was mostly Christian religious.
 It was broadcast from his store at 435 Pine Avenue, Long Beach.
 Later, they added news from the Press-Telegram, which was novel at the time, when most people got their news from newspapers and it wasn't on the radio.
 Well-known Los Angeles newsman Clete Roberts got his start with the KGER local news team.
 KGER also broadcast live music, for example from Nelson Case and even a dance band named Dobyn's Shoestring Orchestra.

 In 1930, following a series of frequency changes, the station began operating at 1360 kHz, running 1,000 watts.
 They had been time-sharing the frequency with KPSN, which was operated by the Pasadena Star-News daily newspaper.
 This was common in the 1920s and 1930s; in 1931, KGER merged with KPSN and so they were able to use all the time slots with their own programming content.

-One notable program in 1933 was a weekly broadcast from Charles E. Fuller (Baptist minister), which had large audiences; Fuller would later resign from his church ministry to pursue radio evangelism, and would leave KGER to broadcast from a clear-channel station.
+One notable program in 1933 was a weekly broadcast from Charles E. Fuller, which had large audiences; Fuller would later resign from his church ministry to pursue radio evangelism, and would leave KGER to broadcast from a clear-channel station.

 KGER's frequency was changed to 1390 kHz in March 1941, as a result of the North American Regional Broadcasting Agreement.
 The station's power was increased to 5,000 watts in 1942.

 In 1944, KGER became the originating station for Wilbur Nelson's Morning Chapel Hour daily broadcast.